Gillgren/Branch_Model/README.md

     <img src="images/branch_2.png" alt="branch 2" width="400"/>
 </div>

 Note that in order to grasp the relationship between y and the inputs A and x, we need to analyze the intermediate parameter z.
 In total, we observe a sine-like dependency between x and z (which is proportional to y), where A determines the amplitude of the sine wave.
 We also see that B is linearly correlated with y, where the contribution from B appears to be summed with the contribution from z (x and A).
 In other words, through the visualizations, we have obtained a global overview of the parameter relationships.
-In this case, the Branch Model is succesful in overall mirroring the true underlying function.
+In this case, the Branch Model is successful in overall mirroring the true underlying function.

 # Remarks